Penn State University

 Writing and Analyzing Multiple Choice Tests

 Multiple choice tests are easy to score, but difficult to write well, particularly if you want to assess critical thinking.
-Learn about strategies for writing effective multiple choice questions and use statistical information to improve your question-writing.
+Learn about strategies for writing effective multiple-choice questions and use statistical information to improve your question-writing.

-Student Ratings of Teaching Effectiveness (SRTE)
+Assessment of Teaching Effectiveness

 Teaching and Learning Scholarship (TLS) Workshops

-• Introduction to Teaching and Learning Scholarship
+How to Do Teaching and Learning Scholarship (TLS)

-• Developing a Teaching and Learning Scholarship Project
+Going Public with Teaching and Learning Scholarship

-• Doing Teaching and Learning Scholarship
+Collaborative Projects in Teaching and Learning Scholarship

 Professional Identity